jonathanstull/NationalParkSystem.API/README.md

 ## **Description**

-This project is an experimental National Park Service API for developers.
-It does many things.
+This project is an experimental national and state park system API.
+It allows users to create, read, update, and delete national and state parks.
+This version is designed for developers to provide accurate and useful information to users who are interested in outdoor recreation inside of the national and state parks systems.

 ## **Setup/Installation Requirements**